How Trump Could Drain the United Nations ‘Swamp’

 According to the ‘America First’ agenda, the world body is an obstacle, not a conduit, to solving global challenges.

-Ambassador to the United Nations, Robert Wood, speaks at a Security Council meeting at the UN August 8, 2024 at New York City.
-Spencer Platt/Getty Images
+The American deputy UN ambassador, Robert Wood, speaks at a Security Council meeting at the UN, August 8, 2024, at New York City.
+Spencer Platt/Getty Images, file

 UNITED NATIONS — Disband Unrwa, defund peacekeeping missions, and turn the 18-acre headquarters at Turtle Bay into condos: The United Nations could be dramatically slimmed down and made over if President Trump, wary of multilateralism and bent on “America First,” wins the presidency.